kirlf/CSP/FEC/Conv codes idea extensions.md

 Can correct **t** symbols.
 The BER performance has the step-like character:

 ![RSBER](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/rs.png)

 Fig. 1.3.2.
-Theoretical BER performance of the Reed-Solomon code (N=255, K=233)
+Theoretical BER performance of the Reed-Solomon code (N=255, K=233, QPSK, AWGN).

 > **See also**:
 >